morgana-x/TDMP-Teams-Library/README.md

 A library that adds teams to teardown

 Paste this file in your tdmp api folder, and then include it like #include "tdmp/teams.lua"

-teams currently have to be configured within this lua file